meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs if a value with a different type than `Array of Float` or `null` for `vector` is specified.
+This error occurs for the listed reasons:
+- if a value with a different type than `Array of Float` or `null` for `vector` is specified.
+- if the vector length differs from the documents `_vectors` length.

 ### Error Definition